 Tecumseh real estate guide & listings for sale

-Tecumseh is quiet, as there isn't a lot of street noise or city clamour - however some parts can be quite noisy, especially closer to one of the railway lines, Dougall Parkway or Highway 401.
+Tecumseh is quiet overall, as there isn't a lot of street noise or city clamour - however some areas can be quite loud, especially closer to one of the railway lines, Dougall Parkway or Highway 401.

-This town is an extraordinarily good part of the Windsor metropolitan area for driving.
-It is especially convenient to access a place to park.
+The car is usually the preferred means of transportation in this part of the Greater Windsor metropolitan area.
+It is especially convenient to park.
 However, Tecumseh is not very transit friendly.
-Nonetheless, the town is connected by a few bus lines.
-Travelling on foot is not very practical for house buyers in Tecumseh since many daily needs are very inconvenient to carry out without the use of a vehicle.
+Thankfully, the town is served by a few bus lines.
+Walking is not very practical for home buyers in Tecumseh because very few common errands can be run without having to resort to a car.

-Roughly one quarter of properties in Tecumseh were constructed between 1990 and 2000, while most of the remaining buildings were built pre-1960 and in the 1960s.
-Single detached homes are the most common housing type, representing around 80% of buildings in this part of the Windsor metropolitan area, while townhouses are also present in the housing stock.
-Homeowners occupy roughly 90% of the properties in the town whereas the remainder are rented.
+About one quarter of properties in Tecumseh were constructed in the 1990s, while many of the remaining buildings were built pre-1960 and in the 1960s.
+The predominant housing types in this town are single detached homes and townhouses.
+Around 90% of the properties in the town are occupied by homeowners whereas the remainder are rented.
 This town is primarily composed of four or more bedroom and three bedroom homes.

 It can be difficult to get to high schools and primary schools on foot from homes for sale in this town.
 Additionally, daycares are not especially numerous and accordingly not always within walking distance.
 Parents benefit from public and private primary schools.
 With regards to food, reaching one of around 10 supermarkets by walking is possible for some, but not all, house buyers in Tecumseh.
 There are also a few opportunities for those who appreciate restaurants and cafes in close proximity.